YanShkl/Text-to-Morse/README.md

 # Text-to-Morse

-This is a simple project what converts English text to morse code.
+This is a simple program what converts English text to morse code.